Kinto/kinto/docs/overview.rst

     We know and love `Python <python.org>`_ for its simplicity and short learning curve, so it was an obvious choice for the development team.
-In addition, Operations team at Mozilla is comfortable with deploying and managing Python applications in production.
+In addition, the Operations team at Mozilla is comfortable with deploying and managing Python applications in production.

     However, the protocol and concepts behind Kinto don't rely on Python *per se*, so it is possible to have other Kinto implementations using other languages.

 - Is it Web Scale?

     YES™.
-Have a look at the `/dev/null` backend.
+Have a look at the ``/dev/null`` backend. ;-)

 - Can I store files inside Kinto?